kuhumcst/texton/INSTALL.md

 $> sudo service apache2 restart
 ```

 Note "php7.4" is an example.
-Use the php version that you saw being installed in the presvious step.
+Use the php version that you saw being installed in the previous step.
 Copy /opt/texton/apache2-sites/texton.conf (i.e. a file comtained in this repo) to /etc/apache2/sites-available.

 Some php scripts use the CURLFile class.
 To make that work